AEW News: Cody Rhodes Discusses Criticism Over AEW’s Lack Of Black Wrestlers

 All Elite Wrestling is arguably the most progressive wrestling company in the world at the moment.
 With transgender and openly gay wrestlers, not to mention a roster that boasts talent from all around the world, the company is proving its dedication to being inclusive in many ways.
 However, some fans have noticed that there’s a lack of black performers on the roster.

-As documented by Wrestling Inc., AEW executive vice president Cody Rhodes recently took part in a conference call, where he was asked about the lack of black representation in AEW.
+As documented by Wrestling Inc., AEW Executive Vice President Cody Rhodes recently took part in a conference call, where he was asked about the lack of black representation in AEW.
 According to Rhodes, the company is still a work-in-progress, but they are always looking to add more performers of different ethnicities.

 “I think African American representation on our brand is huge and there are some absolute studs – men and women – that I would love to be a part of AEW and Dynamite… We are doing everything we can to provide the most diverse roster – and first and foremost – the best roster.”